howtographql/howtographql/content/frontend/react-urql/1-getting-started.md

 curl https://codeload.github.com/howtographql/react-urql/tar.gz/master | tar -xz --strip=1 react-urql-master/server
 ```

+> **Note**: You can find the server's code [on the react-urql example repository](https://github.com/howtographql/react-urql/tree/master/server) in case the command is not working.

 </Instruction>

 > **Note**: If you are on Windows, you may want to install [Git CLI](https://git-scm.com/) to avoid potential problems with commands such as `curl`.